29 January 2026

 Earth Overshoot Day = (Global Biocapacity / Global Ecological Footprint) × 365 days

 The result: the date on which we have demanded too much of the Earth.
-Every year that day comes earlier means we are using our planet more heavily.
-And that’s a very disturbing result.
+Every year that day arrives earlier, meaning we are using and exploiting our planet more and more heavily.
+And that’s a very disturbing evolution.

 Not only do carbon emissions, land use and energy consumption have a major impact on Earth Overshoot Day, but the fashion industry also has a large contribution.
 It’s an industry that consumes a significant number of resources, including vast amounts of water, energy, land and natural resources.
 Whether it’s textile production or clothing manufacturing, every stage in the fashion supply chain has environmental consequences.
 Moreover, the fast fashion industry has grown enormously in recent years, resulting in rapid production, excessive consumption and all the resulting environmental impacts.